 Tick season is not only starting sooner—it’s becoming a year-round event.
 While April through September are usually the most active months, the pesky eight-legged parasites are biting people and animals much earlier in the year than expected.
 The increasing tick bites are leading to a rise in a variety of tick-borne diseases, including some that were previously uncommon.

-One reason for the hike in tick-transmitted diseases like Lyme disease and babesiosis is because humans are expanding towns and cities into previously forested areas.
+One reason for the hike in tick-transmitted illnesses like alpha-gal, Lyme, and babesiosis is because humans are expanding towns and cities into previously forested areas.
 Andrew Handel, a pediatric infectious disease specialist in Stony Brook Medicine, says cutting down forests creates an edge habitat—when one habitat type meets another—which presents more opportunity for common tick hosts such as deer and mice to interact with humans.

 Climate change is another culprit.
 Changes in rain and temperature have morphed regions with low rates of tick-borne diseases into a more palatable place for the parasites to live.
 What’s more, warmer conditions are getting ticks to wake up earlier from their winter sleep and have more time to bite nearby mammals.
 “As we see more mild winters, we’re absolutely going to see more tick-borne diseases,” says Handel.